Modeling the Monty Hall Decision Problem with Reaction Kinetics: Numerical Simulations

 As expected, the concentration of \(P\) decays exponentially with an effective rate constant of \(3 k_1 [D]_0\) and a corresponding half-life of \(\ln(2)/300 \approx 0.0023\) time units.
 The intermediate species \([I_j]\) and \([I_{j,k}]\) rise and fall, ultimately supporting the formation of the final products.
 Most importantly, we observe that the always‐stay mechanism produces a final winner concentration of \(1/3\), while the always‐switch mechanism yields a value of \(2/3\).
 These final concentrations correspond exactly to the expected success probabilities of the Monty Hall problem.

 The reaction outcome for the mechanism with two competing strategies is shown in Figure~\ref{fig:SteadyStates}a.
 Here the rate constant \(k_{\mathrm{sw}}\) is kept constant at 1, while \(k_{\rm st}\) is varied between \(10^{-3}\) and \(10^{3}\).
 We find that the winning species concentration decreases monotonically from \(2/3\) to \(1/3\) as \(k_{\rm st}\) increases.
-A winning species concentration of 0.5 is found for \(k_{\mathrm{st}} \approx 1\) if the initial door concentrations are high, as shown in Figure~2; for \([D_{j}]_0 = 5\) (not shown), however, it is approximately \(0.86\) due to a developing scarcity of the door species.
-The effect of this imbalance on the total equilibrium concentration of the winning species is shown in Figure~\ref{fig:SteadyStates}b.
+A winning species concentration of 0.5 is found for \(k_{\mathrm{st}} \approx 1\) if the initial door concentrations are high, as shown in Figure~2.

+Since each final species requires three D's for each P, low initial D concentrations result in some players not being able to complete the game.
+To evaluate the effect of this limiting reactant scenario on our model, we systematically varied the initial concentration of each door species between 0 and 6, corresponding to total concentrations of 0 to 18.
+The results are shown in Figure~\ref{fig:SteadyStates}b.
 We find that a pseudo-first-order description becomes appropriate for \([D_{j}]_0 \gtrsim 5\) to 6.